Delirium tremens: Treatment

 The treatment of choice for delirium tremens is benzodiazepines.
 High doses may be necessary to prevent death.
 The preferred treatment is giving these medications in response to the patient's symptoms, rather than at scheduled intervals.
 Short acting benzodiazepines including lorazepam and oxazepam are commonly used as they are not processed by the liver, which can be dangerous in patients with alcoholism with significant liver disease.

-In some cases antipsychotics, such as haloperidol may also be used to further control symptoms like agitation and confusion.
+In some cases, antipsychotics such as haloperidol may also be used to further control symptoms like agitation and confusion.
 Antipsychotics should never be used alone in delirium tremens as they may increase the risk of seizures.
-Older drugs such as paraldehyde and clomethiazole were formerly the traditional treatment but have now largely been superseded by the benzodiazepines.
+Older drugs such as paraldehyde and clomethiazole were formerly the traditional treatment but have now largely been superseded by benzodiazepines.

+A number of hospitals are now switching to barbiturates, namely Phenobarbital, over treatment with Benzodiazepines.
+In a quality improvement study comparing outcomes before (154 patients) and after (100 patients) implementation, 67% of postimplementation patients were treated using the phenobarbital order set, which was associated with faster symptom resolution (4.2- to 5.0-point Clinical Institute Withdrawal Assessment of Alcohol Scale Revised score reduction from 24-96 hours), reduced AWS treatment duration (30.1 hours), shorter hospital stay (2.2 days), and no increase in adverse events.

 It can also be helpful to provide a well lit room to reorient the patient and reduce confusion.

 Alcoholic beverages were given in the past, but this practice is no longer supported.

-High doses of thiamine often by the intravenous route is also recommended to prevent Wernicke's encephalopathy as low thiamine levels are very common in heavy alcohol use.
+High doses of thiamine, often by the intravenous route, is also recommended to prevent Wernicke's encephalopathy, as low thiamine levels are very common in heavy alcohol use.